menlatin/jalapeno/README.md

 For example, "Friend" is not a node label in the Neo4j database, but is indicated by the relationships between nodes such as ":FRIENDS_WITH".
 Using these relationships, a query can produce the list of mutual friends between two or more users.
 The full set of properties of the users might be known to initiate the request for mutual friends, but having the __input__ packaged with the derived output can provide benefit to the consumers of the API by reducing the complexity of the view logic and to the producer by minimizing the load on the server through unnecessary follow-up requests.

-Note: "<diGeoCache>" will be used as a temporary subsitute for a host name.
+Note: "diGeoCache" will be used as a temporary subsitute for a host name.

 ```js
 // Example Javascript